-Gene Function Studies to Investigate Rare and Undiagnosed DiseasesThe content on this web page provides additional information for investigators interested in participating in gene function studies in collaboration with the National Institutes of Health (NIH) Undiagnosed Diseases Network (UDN) (Funding Opportunity Announcement RFA-RM-13-003 [grants.nih.gov]).
-This NIH program is providing research funding support for smaller-scale or early-stage gene function studies associated with gene variants identified through the Undiagnosed Diseases Network (UDN).
+Gene Function Studies to Investigate Rare and Undiagnosed DiseasesThe content on this web page provides additional information for investigators interested in participating in gene function studies in collaboration with the National Institutes of Health (NIH) Undiagnosed Diseases Network (UDN) (Funding Opportunity Announcement RFA-RM-14-005 [grants.nih.gov]).
+This NIH program is providing research funding support for smaller-scale or early-stage studies to investigate the underlying genetics, biochemistry and pathophysiology of newly diagnosed diseases in association with the respective gene variant(s) identified through the NIH Intramural Undiagnosed Diseases Program (NIH-UDP) site of the UDN.

-For more information on the diseases of interest to the UDN, availability of patient bio-specimens and other resources for gene function studies, or to discuss scientific and technical issues prior to submission of an application please e-mail the following information to email@example.com:
+Investigators are strongly encouraged to review the specific detailed information available on these spreadsheets about each gene, variant and associated human phenotype.
+For more information on the availability of patient bio-specimens and other resources for gene function studies, or to discuss scientific and technical issues prior to submission of an application please e-mail the following information to firstname.lastname@example.org:

 - Name, Title, Affiliation, Address, Phone Number, E-mail Address.